 From $80 Think Twice

-Several familiar names dominate the leaf blower market.
+Leaf Blower Brands.Several familiar names dominate the leaf blower market.
 They include Toro, Black & Decker, Craftsman, Husqvarna, Troy-Bilt, and Stihl.
 We also researched manufacturers including Weed Eater, Echo, Worx, and Home Depot-exclusive Homelite.
-Japanese brand Hitachi is more widely known for audiovisual products but also offers a line of home tools, including three leaf blowers, one of which comes highly recommended.
+Japanese brand Hitachi is more widely known for audiovisual products but also offers a line of home tools, including a few leaf blowers.
 While most companies make both gas and electric models at a variety of price points, some specialize.
-For instance, Black & Decker makes only electric models, and Toro sells only one gas blower.
+For instance, Black & Decker makes only electric models and Toro sells only one gas blower.

 Features Comparison Buying Guide continues below table